Echo Lake History

 The first cabin was built in 1872 by fur trappers.
 In 1907 the first Forest Service summer home lease was issued, and in the 1920’s Forest Service policy encouraged the public to apply for summer home leases.
 Today there are approximately 121 cabins on National Forest land and 17 on private lots along the north shore of the Lower Lake.
 All retain a rustic flavor.
 The only access to the summer cabins is by boat or trail and there are no phones, power or sewer lines.
 Effluent is carried out by boat to the Chalet and trucked to treatment plants, and grey water is drained into Forest Service approved areas well away from the lakes.
 Drinking water for the cabins is drawn from springs or pumped from the lake.
 Propane and low voltage solar panels are commonly used to power lights, refrigerators and stoves.

-Excerpted from “Welcome To Echo Lake”, a booklet published and provided by ELA.
+Excerpted from “Welcome To Echo Lake”, a booklet published by ELA.
+Map illustration © 2004 Warren Lloyd Dayton (warrendayton.com), used by permission.